 What about bathroom access?

-There is a bathroom at the starting point and then another around 10:45 a.m. while on the tour.
+There is a bathroom at the starting point and then at the end.

 Can I bring my kids?